SteveCara/QuantiumVirtualInternship/README.md

 **Trial Store vs Control Store Sales During Trial Period**
 ![image](images/TrialStores3.PNG)

+This revealed that the trial layout resulted in higher sales during the trial period.

 ## Experimentation and Uplift Testing

 I undertook experimentation and uplift testing to identify control stores, consisting of the following stages: